ebbba-org/ansible-role-bigbluebutton/README.md

 [![Ansible Deployment Test](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/full_deployment.yml/badge.svg)](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/full_deployment.yml)
 [![Ansible Lint](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/ansible-lint.yaml/badge.svg)](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/ansible-lint.yaml)
 [![Release and Changelog Builder](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/changelog_builder.yml/badge.svg)](https://github.com/ebbba-org/ansible-role-bigbluebutton/actions/workflows/changelog_builder.yml)

-This ansible role installs and configures [BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) on a suitable Ubuntu server.
+This ansible role installs and configures [BigBlueButton](https://github.com/bigbluebutton/bigbluebutton) on a [suitable](https://docs.bigbluebutton.org/administration/install/#minimum-server-requirements) Ubuntu server.
+Many [customizations](https://docs.bigbluebutton.org/administration/customize/) are covered as well.

+Ansible deployments are best suited for large cluster deployments with may BBB nodes.
+If you just want to install BBB on a single server, we recommend to follow the [official install instructions](https://docs.bigbluebutton.org/administration/install/) instead.

+### Install, configure or upgrade BBB

-This role assumes to be applied on a fresh and unmodified Ubuntu 22.04 server (see [minimum requirements](https://docs.bigbluebutton.org/administration/install/#minimum-server-requirements)) and will perform all necessary steps to [install](https://docs.bigbluebutton.org/administration/install/) and configure BigBlueButton.
-Many [customizations](https://docs.bigbluebutton.org/administration/customize/) are covered by this role as well.
+For a first-time install, this role assumes to be applied to a fresh and unmodified Ubuntu 22.04 Server that meets [minimum requirements](https://docs.bigbluebutton.org/administration/install/#minimum-server-requirements) and has no conflicting services (e.g. webservers) already installed.
+See below for a comprehensive list of available configuration options and customizations.

+You can re-apply this role on an empty server (with no running meetings) to deploy config changes or install patch-level upgrades.

+### Upgrading from previous releases

-You can re-apply the role to change configuration or upgrade to the next patch release of BBB.
-In-place upgrades to the next minor or major release are not supported, as those are hard to test properly and may break in subtile ways.
+**In-place upgrades from previous minor or major releases are not supported**.
+Those are hard to test properly and may break in subtile ways.
 Complex config changes may also leave artefact behind that cause issues.
-If in doubt or if you experience issues, start from scratch.
+We **strongly** suggest to reset your operating system to a fresh and unmodified state before upgrading and start from scratch.

+**Configuration for this role is also not backwards compatible between releases**.
+Variable names and defaults may change, features may be added or removed.
+Please check and revise your role configuration and test your deployment thoroughly before upgrading your cluster to a new release.

+## Configuration

+All role variables are prefixed with `bbb_` and most of them are optional.
+See `defaults/main.yaml` for a full list.

+This role tries to focus on [customizations](https://docs.bigbluebutton.org/administration/customize/) that require changes in multiple places or additional steps to deploy.
+Most settings not explicitly covered by this role can be added to the *Config override* maps (`bbb_config_*`) described below.
+Do not edit config files directly, and do not rely on `apply-config.sh` for post-install modifications.
+This role will completely overwrite config files and does not use `bbb-conf`, so `apply-config.sh` won't be triggered.

+If there is a feature or customizations missing from this role that can not easily be archived with *Config override*, feel free to open an issue or pull request.

-## Role configuration
+### Basic configuration

 **`bbb_hostname`** (default: `ansible_fqdn`)\
 Public hostname for this BBB instance (e.g. `bbb.example.com`).